cloudflare/cloudflare-docs/products/dns/src/content/dns-firewall/faq.md

 </details>

 <details>
-<summary>How to set PTR records for nameserver hostnames?</summary>
+<summary>How can I set PTR records for nameserver hostnames?</summary>
 <div>

-If you want PTR records on the assigned DNS Firewall cluster IPs that point to your nameserver hostnames, please reach out to your Cloudflare account team or Cloudflare support.
+If you want PTR records on the assigned DNS Firewall cluster IPs that point to your nameserver hostnames, please reach out to your Cloudflare account team.

 </div>
 </details>